 - Co-operation and communication

-Despite (or because of) our societal expectations to avoid any risk under the principle of “zero harm” – we can understand that risk is a double edged sword; in that it can both cut and heal.
+Despite (or because of) our societal expectations to avoid any risk under the principle of “zero harm” – we can more clearly see that risk is a double edged sword – it can both cut and heal.
 Instead of a simplified concept of something to be avoided – risk can be redefined as the potential to lose or to gain something.
-We continually risk loss something in order for gain – and it is clear that young people lose something vital if they are overly protected and told to avoid risks!
-We need to converse at a deeper level with young people, and take them on adventures that can build skills in risk assessment and management, and inform us about attitudes to risk taking – particularly in the context of our modern cultural issues (eg the normalcy of gender based violence, addictions etc) and the various risks these pose for our young people and wider community.
+We continually risk loss in order to gain – and it is clear that young people lose something vital if they are overly protected from risky business.

-As well as this cultural issue, learning and responsibility both directly rely on encountering risks – an interplay of a “hazard” or “issue” and our personal competence.
-Theories of adventure based learning show that “frontier” adventure experiences result in deeper and longer lasting learning, partly because of the physical and emotional effects on our brain from significant risk taking experiences.
-It is clear that our competence grows with sequenced exposure – so we can undertake more “extreme” or “important” risks or learning experiences with practice.
+As well as this cultural issue, learning relies on encountering risks – an interplay of hazards, and the growth of our personal competence.
+“Rites of Passage” aside, we know that adventure experiences result in deeper and longer lasting learning, partly because of the physical and emotional effects on our brain chemistry.
+We also know that nature and community connections are essential for healthy development.
+Our capacity grows with sequenced exposure to all of these factors.

-Adventure training requires extremely well managed and facilitated programs run by highly skilled, experienced and passionate staff who are supported in their work.
+Adventure training programs require highly skilled, experienced and passionate staff who are supported to share their work.
 This is precisely the quality which we focus on – not only as our key risk management strategy – but also as a principle to carry us into the future as a training and mentoring organisation for the development of our future leaders.

 Navigate back to Home